bkahlert/kill-zscaler/README.md

    2. [Run share-zscaler.sh](#sharing-zscaler)
 4. Use connection
    1. On your local machine open a terminal
-   2. Paste the script (that was copied in the previous step to your clipboard) in the terminal and run it
+   2. Paste the host configuration script (that was printed in the previous step) in the terminal and run it

 **You can now connect to all hosts you listed in step 2** 🎉

-Optionally you can set the name of your VM in
+Optionally, you can set the name of your VM in
 1. System Preferences → Network → Ethernet → Advanced... → WINS → NetBIOS Name
 2. System Preferences → Sharing → Computer Name

 ## Remote Execution

-This section describes the necessary steps to run `share-zscaler.sh` on your local machine instead of the virtual Zscaler machine using SSH.
+This section describes the necessary steps to run `share-zscaler.v2.sh` on your local machine instead of the virtual Zscaler machine using SSH.

 ### Preparation